shanwai1234/MaizeHeatStress/eGene_identification/README.md

  |PC2| 466 | -44 | -111 | -48 |

 - `File_D`
  Two normalized expression files of genes employed in the study (File_D1 and File_D2).
-The format is as below:
+Expression data was normalized using R function [bestNormalize][https://github.com/petersonR/bestNormalize] The format is as below:

  | id | GenoA | GenoB | GenoC | GenoD |
  | :---: | :---: |:---: |:---: |:--: |